-- Horizon Fostering Services Ltd (HFS) is a private limited company, registered in England and Wales as a Limited Company number 03915323.
-Our registered office is Horizon Fostering Services Ltd, Kingsbury House, 468 Church Lane, Kingsbury, North London NW9 8UA.
+- Horizon Fostering Services Ltd (HFS) is a private limited company, registered in England under company number 3915323.
+Our registered office is Horizon Fostering Services, Kingsbury House, 468 Church Lane, Kingsbury London NW9 8UA.

 - We operate as an independent fostering agency, recruiting, training and supporting foster carers and placing looked after children in the care of local authorities with them.
 Depending on who you are, we may collect, process and share information about you, some of which could be sensitive personal information about you and your family.

 - HFS takes your privacy seriously.
 This policy outlines the use of personal data under the Data Protection Act 1998 (“DPA”) and the General Data Protection Regulations (“GDPR”)